JoukjeWillemsen/Research-Repository-Master-Thesis/README.md

 **Data protection impact assessment**

 The PRO-ACT database is already publicly available with the goal of facilitating research that might benefit future ALS patients.
 The research question of this manuscript is in line with this goal; if a more appropriate method of including historical controls can be established, future (ALS) trials can benefit from this knowledge and in some cases underpowered and/or biased studies can be prevented.
-The PRO-ACT database provides real-world historical controls, and therefore provided the simulation study with a more realistic working example.
+The PRO-ACT database provides real-world historical controls, and therefore provides the simulation study with a more realistic working example.
-The use of the PRO-ACT dataset in this study is conform the [terms and conditions of the PRO-ACT database](https://nctu.partners.org/ProACT/Document/DisplayLatest/1) and not shared with others or stored elsewhere.
-Hence no additional burden, risks or privacyproblems is caused by this study for any of the participants who originally took part of the trials inlcuded in the PRO-ACT database.
+The use of the PRO-ACT dataset in this study is conform the [terms and conditions of the PRO-ACT database](https://nctu.partners.org/ProACT/Document/DisplayLatest/1) and not shared with others nor stored elsewhere.
+Hence no additional burden, risks or privacyproblems are caused by this study for any of the participants who originally took part in the trials inlcuded in the PRO-ACT database.

 **Informed consent & anonymization/pseudonymization**